Benefits of a Good Dog!

 DEEP PRESSURE

-The use of deep pressure can be used to help reduce anxiety, promote relaxation, and maintain calm in stressful situations.
+The use of deep pressure can help reduce anxiety, promote relaxation, and support regulation in stressful situations.
 Our dogs are trained to give and receive varying levels of deep pressure through several different tasks.
-These tasks are commonly used to prevent or manage dysregulation and meltdowns.
+These tasks are commonly used to help prevent or manage dysregulation and heightened states of stress.

 INTERRUPT